Mangopay/api-docs/page/18_authentification.md

 # Authentication

 There are two ways to authenticate and communicate with MANGOPAY:
-* **OAuth 2.0**: simple to implement, it has a very high level of security
-* **Basic Access Authentication**, which is a fast way to implement our API.
-However, this presents an average security level
+* **Basic Access Authentication**: a fast way to implement our API, however this presents an average security level
+* **OAuth 2.0**: simple to implement and a very high level of security

-**Note that the two methods only work over HTTPS.**
+Note that the two methods and all communication with the API is only possible over HTTPS.

+**All API communication should be done from your server directly to our server, and not from a user's browser - otherwise your security is easily compromised**

+[alert type="info"]If you use [our official SDKs](/guide/sdk-kits), the authentication is handled automatically, and you therefore do not need to worry about this page[/alert]

 ## Basic Access Authentication

-To connect to the API with a standard Basic Access Authentication, the client sends the server Authentication credentials using the `Authorization` header.
-This constructed as follows:
+To connect to the API with a standard Basic Access Authentication, the client sends the server authentication credentials using the `Authorization` header.
+This is constructed as follows:

-1. `ClientId` and `Passphrase` are combined into a string "`ClientId`:`Passphrase`"
+1. `ClientId` and `Passphrase` are combined into a string separated by a colon, eg "`ClientId`:`Passphrase`"
-2. The resulting string is then encoded using [Base64](https://en.wikipedia.org/wiki/Base64) ([here](http://www.motobit.com/util/base64-decoder-encoder.asp) is an online tool)
+2. The resulting string is then encoded using [Base64](https://en.wikipedia.org/wiki/Base64) ([here](http://www.motobit.com/util/base64-decoder-encoder.asp) is an online tool to give you an example, but your favourite coding language will be able to do this programmatically)
-3. The authorization method is given by adding "Basic " to the encoded string (please note the space between Basic and the string)
+3. The `Authorization` header is completed by adding "Basic " to the encoded string (please note the space between Basic and the string)

 Please see the Wikipedia [article](https://en.wikipedia.org/wiki/Basic_access_authentication) for more info.